ajaaykumar/PYTHON/Python_Essentials/README.md

 t.start()
 ```

-## 4. what is Method overloading and overriding in Python?
+## 4. What is Method overloading and overriding in Python?
 - ### [ Method overloading and overridden](https://www.pickl.ai/blog/method-overriding-method-overloading-in-python/#:~:text=Note%20that%20method%20overloading%20is,previous%20ones%20will%20be%20overridden).